MicrosoftDocs/winrt-api/windows.networking.xboxlive/xboxliveinboundendpointpaircreatedeventargs.md

 # Windows.Networking.XboxLive.XboxLiveInboundEndpointPairCreatedEventArgs

 ## -description

+Encapsulates details about an **InboundEndpointPairCreated** event.

+> [!IMPORTANT]
-This API is not available to all apps.
+> This API is not available to all apps.
 Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.

 ## -remarks

 ## -examples